UBC-CS/cpsc330-2025W2/syllabus.md

 | Final Exam*            | 30%    | [CBTF](https://cbtf.ubc.ca/), on PrairieLearn |
 | Tutorial participation | up to 2% bonus    | in person attendance to 10 tutorials |

-**A score of 40% or more in the final exam is required to pass the course.**
+All students must satisfy ALL the following conditions to pass the course:
+- Pass the Assignments component with a grade of at least 40%,
+- Pass the Midterms and Final Exam together with a weighted average grade of at least 50%
+- Pass the Final Exam with a grade of at least 40%,

-If a student does not satisfy the final exam passing requirement, the student will be assigned the lower of their earned course grade or, a maximum overall grade of 45% in the course.
-In exceptional cases (with approved concessions), passing requirements may be waived at the discretion of the course instructor; if waived, the student will be earn a maximum grade of 50% in the course.
+**If a student does not satisfy the appropriate requirements, the student will be assigned the lower of their earned course grade or, a maximum overall grade of 45 in the course.
+In exceptional cases (with approved concessions), passing requirements may be waived at the discretion of the course instructor; if waived, the student will be earn a maximum grade of 50% in the course.**

 ### iClicker